oh2mp/gpsmqtt/README.md

 ## Portal mode

 If pin 2 is grounded, the device starts portal mode.
-The pin can be also changed from the code, see row `#define APREQUEST 2`

 Take eg. your phone and connect to WiFi `ESP8266 GPS2MQTT`, accept that there's no internet connection and take your browser to `http://192.168.4.1/`

 The web GUI should be quite self explanatory.

+## APRS

+If you have a radio amateur license and want to use this with APRS, I have made a mqtt2aprs Perl script, which can be used as a systemd service.
+Just ask for it.
+For lowering the risk of unlicensed people to connect APRS-IS network, I will not put it in public distribution.